Epcoritamab Demonstrates Complete Responses at 2 Years in R/R LBCL

 Results from the EPCORE NHL-1 trial shared at the 2025 ASCO Annual Meeting found positive responses in patients with relapsed/refractory large B-cell lymphoma.

-At the 2025 American Society of Clinical Oncology (ASCO) Annual Meeting, Julie M. Vose, MD, MBA, presented results from the pivotal phase 2 EPCORE NHL-1 trial (NCT03625037) that evaluated the efficacy of epcoritamab-bysp (Epkinly) alone in patients with relapsed/refractory B-cell lymphoma.
+At the 2025 American Society of Clinical Oncology (ASCO) Annual Meeting, Julie M. Vose, MD, MBA, presented results from the pivotal phase 2 EPCORE NHL-1 trial (NCT03625037) that evaluated the efficacy of epcoritamab-bysp (Epkinly) in patients with relapsed/refractory B-cell lymphoma.

 According to Vose, the treatment was able to elicit positive responses, especially in patients who were in remission 2 years after starting therapy.
 Even at 3 years, the trial found that 96% of patients remained in complete remission.
 The trial also had a patient population with less bulky disease, less amount of disease, and fewer treatments.

-Vose is the George and Peggy Payne Distinguished Chair of Oncology, the chief of the Division of Oncology and Hematology, and a professor in the Division of Oncology and Hematology at the University of Nebraska Medical Center, and co-editor-in-chief of ONCOLOGY®.
+Vose is the George and Peggy Payne Distinguished Chair of Oncology, the chief of the Division of Oncology and Hematology, and a professor in the Division of Oncology and Hematology at the University of Nebraska Medical Center, and coeditor in chief of ONCOLOGY®.

 Transcript: